Staubgeborener/ChannelVisualizer/README.md

 **Note:** It's still in progress.
 At the moment only a visualization on the serial monitor works.
 An update for OLED-Display will come in the next few weeks.
 And maybe (just maybe) an option to show those graphs also on a more beautiful (even beautifuller you may ask?) way using python script for the shell.
 Also a *bluetooth update* will come in the next months.

+_Update from the future: Well, nearly 4 years later there is still no bluetooth update and it probably won't come either_

 Want to see something cool?
 Just turn on your microwave near the ESP32 and start the program.